TwoDragonsDev/Nebula/README.md

 # Nebula - AsteroidOS Smartwatch Manager

-Nebula is a Flutter application designed to manage your AsteroidOS smartwatch seamlessly.
-With Nebula, you can customize watch faces, manage apps, and control various settings on your AsteroidOS-powered smartwatch with ease.
+Nebula is an open-source Flutter application for Android, tailored to seamlessly manage your AsteroidOS smartwatch.
+With Nebula, you have the power to customize watch faces, oversee apps, and efficiently control various settings on your AsteroidOS-powered smartwatch.

 ## What is AsteroidOS?